lit-chi/Cybersec-Journal/PortSwigger/SQL injection attack, querying the database type and version on MySQL and Microsoft.md

-# <u> SQL injection attack, querying the database type and version on MySQL and Microsoft  </u>
+#  SQL injection attack, querying the database type and version on MySQL and Microsoft
 <br>
 <hr>
 <br>